mapsync/scottsville-advisory/site/content/post/meet-up-location-for-internet-purchases-and-child-exchanges.md

 Scottsville Police Chief Darren Tabor created this location to ensure that people making internet purchases are safe to meet and complete the transaction.

-I’m addition, parents who do child exchanges will have a location that is under 24 surveillance and well lit for visibility.
+In addition, parents who do child exchanges will have a location that is under 24 surveillance and well lit for visibility.